ca77y/talks/cics/presentation.rst

 "The whole is greater than sum of its parts" - Aristotle

-* some groups and just a few items thrown together
+* some groups are just a few items thrown together
 * this does not apply to people's creativity
 * some groups are more than a sum of its parts
 * teamwork in scientific papers and patents has increased in 99% of them